zhukovvlad/market-rolik/docs/REFRESH_TOKEN_GUIDE.md

 - `createdAt` (TIMESTAMP) - Token creation timestamp

 **Indexes:**
+- Primary key index on `id` (tokenId) for O(1) token lookup
-- Composite index on `(userId, expiresAt)` for efficient cleanup and validation queries
+- Composite index on `(userId, expiresAt)` for efficient cleanup and user queries
+- Index on `tokenHash` for administrative queries and debugging

 **Foreign Key:**
 - CASCADE delete on user deletion to clean up orphaned tokens

 ## Security Features

-### 1. Token Hashing
+### 1. Token Format and Hashing
+- Refresh tokens use format: `tokenId.tokenSecret`
+- `tokenId` (UUID) is used for O(1) database lookup
-- Refresh tokens are hashed using bcrypt before storage
+- `tokenSecret` (64 hex characters) is hashed using bcrypt before storage
-- Only the hash is stored in the database
+- Only the hash is stored in the database, never the plain secret
-- Plain tokens are never stored, similar to password handling
+- This approach combines performance (direct lookup) with security (hashed secret)

 ### 2. Token Rotation
 - When a refresh token is used, it's immediately revoked